 Designed for the beginner, this course contains basics of personal computers including mouse and keyboard work, operating systems, and email.
 By the end of the course, students will be able to effectively operate a computer, navigate through an operating system, organize and manage electronic files and folders, and create an email account.

 Basic Computer Skills Level 2

 This course is designed for participants who have passed the Basic Computer Skills Level 1 course.
-By the end of this course, students will be able navigate the Internet and understand basic Search engine use, and demonstrate basic Microsoft Word, and PowerPoint skills.
+By the end of this course, students will be able navigate the Internet and understand basic Search engine use, use Dropbox, and demonstrate basic Microsoft Word, and PowerPoint skills.

 Basic Computer Skills Level 3

 This course is for computer users who have passed the Basic Computer Skills Level 2 course.
 By the end of this course, students will be able to utilize Microsoft Word, in order to create and edit business letters, resumes, and other documents, demonstrate basic Microsoft Excel skills in order to manage and track work hours and/or simple finances, and utilize Microsoft PowerPoint for basic presentations.
 The MS Certification-Digital literacy training is incorporated in the curriculum.
 The free certification test is optional at the end of the course, but encouraged.

 This course is designed for students wanting to learn essential keyboarding skills and improve overall typing efficiency, speed, and accuracy.

 This course focuses on workplace skills necessary to maximize your potential on the job and to land that all-important promotion.
 Topics include professional communication, networking, conflict resolution, problem solving, emotional intelligence, office etiquette, and dress for success.